chrisruffalo/syndo/README.md

 the need for pulling images to the build pod every time a new OpenShift build is started.

 ## Features
-* Creates custom build image as needed
+* Creates custom build image and other OpenShift resources (ImageStreams) as needed
 * Supports serialized buildah or Dockerfile (buildah bud) builds
 * FROM/required builds are resolved at each step
 * Resolves component build order and builds dependent components after their dependencies
 * Works within a single namespace to produce output images
-* Designed to minimize image pulls and pushes
+* Minimize pushes and pulls
-* ImageStreams and ImageStreamTags are managed by Syndo and do not need to be managed directly
+* Allows for selectively building components and resolves component dependencies

-## Compatibility
+## Requirements
+* JDK 8 (for the client)
 * OpenShift 4.7+
-* JDK 8 (for the client)
+* CustomBuildStrategy enabled in OpenShift for the user executing Syndo

 ## Installing Syndo
 Installing Syndo requires that you [enable custom build configurations](https://docs.openshift.com/container-platform/4.7/cicd/builds/securing-builds-by-strategy.html#securing-builds-by-strategy) in your cluster.
-Your cluster also needs to have access to the Syndo build image which can be built and pushed into the cluster from the `containers` directory or from an upstream registry.
+Syndo will create all the artifacts it needs in the target namespace.

 All the cluster resources required to build your artifacts will be published and managed by the Syndo binary.